Public Health Emergency - Leading a Nation Prepared

 In order to receive a monoclonal antibody therapeutic treatment, you must:

-Patients who have had symptoms for 10 days or less should be referred for treatment by their healthcare providers and directed to available infusion locations.
+Patients who have had symptoms for 10 days or less should be referred for treatment by their healthcare providers and directed to available infusion centers.

 To help healthcare providers and patients find potential locations for treatment with monoclonal antibody therapeutics, HHS offers a web-based COVID-19 outpatient

-Discuss monoclonal antibody therapeutic treatment with your licensed health care provider to see if it is the appropriate option for you, based on your symptoms and your health history.
+Discuss mAb treatment with your licensed health care provider to see if it is the appropriate option for you, based on your symptoms and your health history.

-Both casirivimab/imdevimab and bamlanivimab, treatment will be administered via an intravenous (IV) infusion that lasts just over an hour.
+Casirivimab/imdevimab and bamlanivimab/etesevimab treatments are all administered via an intravenous (IV) infusion that lasts 16 minutes to an hour.

-Following the infusion, you will stay for another hour of observation to be sure that you are not having any sort of allergic reaction or side effect.
+Following the infusion, you will stay for another hour of observation to be sure that you are not having an allergic reaction or side effect.
 While these reactions are rare, this hour of observation by the medical staff is important.
 Once it is over, you will be released to go home.

 Once treatment is complete, you could still spread the virus.
 Your healthcare provider will give you instructions, potentially including remaining in isolation for 10 days from the date the symptoms first appeared.

-The federal government is currently distributing monoclonal antibodies treatments at no cost for patients.
+The federal government is currently distributing mAb treatments at no cost for patients.
 However, depending on where you receive treatment, there may be some associated costs for administering the treatment.
 If

 you have insurance, these costs may be covered.
 If you do not have insurance, ask the treatment facility if there will